sigdial/sigdial2015/accepted-papers.md

 <td>&nbsp;</td>
 </tr>
 <tr>
-<td>I CouldnÅft Agree More: The Role of Conversational Structure in Agreement and Disagreement Detection in Online Discussions</td>
+<td>I Couldn't Agree More: The Role of Conversational Structure in Agreement and Disagreement Detection in Online Discussions</td>
 </tr>
 <tr>
 <td><em>Sara Rosenthal and Kathy McKeown</em></td>